Carlos María Morales

-Carlos María Morales Maeso (born 1 March 1970 in Montevideo) is a former Uruguayan footballer. and he resigned as manager of Liga MX club San Luis in March 2013.
+Carlos María Morales Maeso (born 1 March 1970 in Montevideo) is a former Uruguayan footballer.

 Club career

 Morales spent most of his career in Uruguay, Chile and Mexico, notably playing for River Plate (URU) in the Primera División Uruguaya as well as Toluca and Atlas in the Primera División de México.

 International career

 Morales made seven appearances for the senior Uruguay national football team during 2001.